MariumAdel/To-do-list-with-javaScript/README.md

 # To-do-list-with-javaScript
 simple to Do list with javaScript
+Added the search feature